vvictort/DSCI100Ref/DataSci100CheatSheet.md

    - Line Plots &rarr; trends with respect to an independent and order quantity (i.e. time)
    - Bar Plots &rarr; comparing amounts
    - Histogram &rarr; distribution of **one** quantitative variable (i.e. all of its possible values and occurence)

+**Rules of Thumbs for Visualization**
+   1. Minimize Noise
+      - Use colors sparingly
+      - Try not to overplot
+      - Only make the plot as you need
+      - Try not to adjust the zoom if the difference is small, sometimes small difference means something
+   2. Convey the Message
+      - Use colors that are suitable for color-blinded individuals
+      - Ensure graph properties (i.e. texts, symbols, axis, etc.) are big enough to read
+      - Use legends and labels to make it easier for the reader to understand the graph
+      - Make sure the visualization answer your questions
+      - Redundancy can sometimes be helpful

 **Describing the Graph:** (key characteristics to include)
    1. Direction